hpkruger/ProductStoreChallenge/README.md

 # ProductStoreChallenge

-For the CMC Technical Test Challenge.
+CMC Technical Test Challenge.
 Project is based on the standard dotnet core React template.
+I left comments throughout the source code.
+Please make sure that you read them

 ## Installation